 8. Indoor Swing

-We have an indoor pod swing from IKEA that is great for reading with slow movement.
+We have an indoor pod swing that is great for reading with slow movement.
 You can buy indoor swings that fit in doorways, but if it’s not a pod swing, check to make sure that your child won’t fall off while reading.